TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-admin-georeplication.md

 ## **Recommended Steps**

-* For single-region write accounts, you can test HA by [triggering a manual failover](https://docs.microsoft.com/azure/cosmos-db/how-to-manage-database-account#manual-failover)
+* For single-region write accounts, you can test High Availability by [triggering a manual failover](https://docs.microsoft.com/azure/cosmos-db/how-to-manage-database-account#manual-failover)

-* For multi-region write accounts, you can test HA by [adding and removing a region dynamically](https://docs.microsoft.com/azure/cosmos-db/how-to-manage-database-account#addremove-regions-from-your-database-account)
+* For multi-region write accounts, you can test High Availability by [adding and removing a region dynamically](https://docs.microsoft.com/azure/cosmos-db/how-to-manage-database-account#addremove-regions-from-your-database-account)

 ## **Recommended Documents**